elastisys/compliantkubernetes-apps/README.md

 ### Cloud providers

-Currently we support four cloud providers: Exoscale, Safespring, Citycloud and AWS (beta).
+Currently we support four cloud providers: Exoscale, Safespring, Citycloud, Elastx and AWS (beta).
 In addition to this we support running Compliant Kubernetes on bare metal (beta).

 ## Setup